Last updated on April 19th, 2021

 So, what are the top-rated inflatable boats of today made of?

-Well, new models are made from one of 3 synthetic materials – PVC, Hypalon (used in rigid inflatable boats – RIBs) and Polyurethane.
+Well, new models are made from one of 3 synthetic materials – PVC, Hypalon (used in soft inflatable boats – SIBs) and Polyurethane.
 Having said that, we are going to briefly discuss the last two but focus on PVC-made inflatables.
 That is because 99% of what’s for sale on the market is made from PVC (polyvinyl chloride) synthetic fabric.

 Now, so there’s no confusion, this is not the same PVC that you might see in the plumbing throughout your home.
 That is a hard PVC.
-The material used to make inflatable fishing boats/dinghies, kayaks and pontoons is a soft PVC variant.
+The material used to make inflatable fishing dinghies, kayaks and pontoons is a soft PVC variant.

 But, first, let’s talk briefly about Hypalon and Polyurethane boats.

 Hypalon and Polyurethane-made inflatables, made of a heavier and stiffer material than PVC types, are the most abrasion-resistant and durable.
 However, this degree of quality and durability comes at a cost.
 Both are more expensive than PVC, with Polyurethane being the more cost-prohibitive of the two.

 As such, you hardly see Polyurethane fishing rafts for sale through retail outlets, though Hypalon-made inflatable watercraft are readily available.

 Regardless, PVC is the way to go for the vast majority of those reading this guide.
-They fit the bill for what most of us are looking for in an inflatable fishing boat in every way.
+They fit the bill for what most of us are looking for in every way.

 They are lightweight, resist abrasion and puncture well when in the water and wet (not so much when dry, however) and will provide you with excellent overall performance while costing much less than the other two types mentioned here.